RELIEF AFTER VIOLENT ENCOUNTER - IONIA/MONTCALM, INC.

 • Prepares and records case observations, progress notes, service plans, and units of service, completing required statistical reports as required by agency policy and funding sources.

-• Personally advocates on behalf of victims to secure rights and services from other agencies and the criminal and civil justice systems.
+• Advocates on behalf of survivors to secure rights and services from other agencies and the criminal and civil justice systems.

-• Provides information and referral to all victims regarding RAVE-Ionia/Montcalm, Inc.’s services, other community resources and agencies, and public awareness about victim’s services.
+• Provides information and referral to all survivors regarding RAVE-Ionia/Montcalm, Inc.’s services, other community resources and agencies, and public awareness about survivor’s services.

-• Arranges for victims and their children to enter housing at a RAVE-Ionia/Montcalm, Inc.’s safe house, other safe shelter, or permanent housing.
+• Arranges for survivors and their children to enter housing at a RAVE-Ionia/Montcalm, Inc.’s safe house, other safe shelter, or permanent housing.

 • Provides assistance in filing crime victim’s compensation claims on behalf of survivors.